astibal/smithproxy_beholder/README.md

   }
 }
 ```
-Note: above config is very easy to configure in Smithproxy CLI
+Note: this config is very easy to configure in Smithproxy CLI

 ## Payload processing / modification
-SxWhApp can receive 'content' webhook messages.
+Beholder can receive 'content' webhook messages.
 Those are specific
-requests containing L7 payload data, asking sxwhapp to display or modify them.
+requests containing L7 payload data, asking Beholder to display or modify them.
 They can be modified in the app and sent back to proxy to replace original payload.

 Process of discovering traffic payload is simple, but multi-stage.
 It can be very
 manual, but after script refinement it can run automatically.

-App makes connection keepalive (if supported) and has visual controls indicating
-connection status.

 ### Content replacement configuration